nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >Set the permissions:

->During the install (next step of this guide) you can set perms to 777 to make things easier:
+>During the install (next step of this guide) you should set perms to 777 to make things easier, otherwise you might fail on step 2 of the web install:
 >>`sudo chmod -R 777 /var/www/nZEDb`

 >After installation you can properly set your permissions.